golang/vscode-go/docs/debugging.md

 By default, the VARIABLES section hides global variables, and shows only local variables and function arguments.
 However, you can still inspect global variables from the DEBUG CONSOLE panel.
 If you prefer to have the VARIABLES section show global variables, set the `showGlobalVariables` attribute in the `launch.json` configuration, or set it in the `go.delveConfig` setting.

 When you select a variable and right click from the VARIABLES section, the context menu will present shortcuts to features such as:

-*   Set Value: you can set/modify simple string, numeric, pointer values.
+*   `Set Value`: you can set/modify simple string, numeric, pointer values.
 Using composite literals, or memory allocation is not supported.
-*   Copy Value: this copies the value in clipboard.
+*   `Copy Value`: this copies the value in clipboard.
-*   Copy as Expression: this is useful when you need to query from the REPL in the DEBUG CONSOLE panel.
+*   `Copy as Expression`: this is useful when you need to query from the REPL in the DEBUG CONSOLE panel.
-*   Add to Watch: this will automatically add the expression to the WATCH section.
+*   `Add to Watch`: this will automatically add the expression to the WATCH section.

 Shadowed variables will be marked with `()`.